The N4 toll road project being supervised by JG Afrika is providing numerous opportunities for local small black-empowered construction companies.

-JG Afrika is supervising the duelling of an approximately 30-km section of the N4 toll road between the M17 Garankuwa and R512 Brits interchanges.
+The road-duelisation project extends approximately 30-km between the M17 Garankuwa and R512 Brits interchanges.

 The roughly R500-million project was undertaken in response to a substantial increase in traffic on this section of the road corridor, which is administered by the Bakwena Toll Concessionaire on behalf of the South African National Roads Agency Limited.